 Who is this for?
 Why is this happening?

 The subreddit describes itself as “a catharsis for the frustrated moral philosopher in all of us.“ The sub also says “This is NOT an advice sub.”
 Our pod has a different focus.
 We tend to focus more on the practical aspects of a situation, how it could’ve been different, how this should’ve been approached, and we like to have fun along the way.

 Our purpose is to gain wisdom and learn from the subreddit, submissions, and our community.
 But we also like to roast people and stuff.
 It’s just too fun.

 Who came up with the ‘subreddit’?

 The subreddit and related terminology was spawned by u/flignir looking to settle a score in his office related to air-conditioning (Mashable).
 Sadly, it appears the original post is deleted.

 Who coined the phrase, “Am I the asshole?”

 The earliest use we could find online was in 2003.
-A guy named Ian Glazer wrote a blog post regarding his thoughts on Americans having too many passports.
+A guy named Ian Glazer wrote a blog post regarding his thoughts on Americans having too many passports, and therefore being too prevalent all around the world.
 He said, “Frankly, the less fat-ass, ignorant, white-sock wearing, TGI Friday’s eatin’, assmonkies, I have to deal with while I am abroad, the better.
-Am I the asshole here?“ Personally I say NTA - but that’s neither here nor there.
+Am I the asshole here?“ NTA.

 I have more questions